What Does a Good Resume Look Like?

 Your resume header should be bold, clear, and easy to read, ensuring your name and contact information stand out at a glance so that hiring managers can contact you for an interview.

-Choose a modern and easy-to-read font for your resume, such as Arial, Calibri, Helvetica, Courier, or Times New Roman.
-Avoid using outdated or overly decorative fonts, such as Broadway or Magneto.
+Choose a modern, readable font for your resume, such as Arial, Calibri, Helvetica, Courier, or Times New Roman.
+Avoid using outdated or overly decorative fonts like Broadway, Magneto, or Comic Sans.

 One of the primary goals when writing a resume is to make the document easy to read.
 You accomplish this by using a classic, clean font.

-To simplify this process, you can customize one of our resume templates in our Resume Builder, where you’ll have a variety of professional fonts to choose from.
+To simplify this process, you can customize one of our resume templates in our Resume Builder, where you’ll have a variety of professional, recruiter-approved fonts to choose from.

 While adding color to your resume can make it stand out, it's important to use it sparingly and strategically.
 Avoid using colors and combinations that will hinder its readability.

-If you’re in the creative industry, you might have some more leeway to use color and design.
+If you’re in a creative industry, you might have more leeway to use color and design.
 Check out our creative resume templates for some inspiration or help.

 Using white space effectively in your resume enhances readability and creates a clean, professional look.
 It also makes it easier for recruiters to quickly find key information.